 RASPBERRY BUTTERCREAM

-- In a small bowl beat 1/4 cup of softened butter for 30 seconds on medium speed.
-Add 1/2 cup of icing sugar, 1 tablespoon of seedless raspberry jam and 1 1/2 teaspoon of black raspberry liquor or milk and beat until combined.
-Gradually beat in an additional 3/4 cup of icing sugar.
+- Add 1/2 cup of powdered sugar, 1 tablespoon of seedless raspberry jam and 1 1/2 teaspoons of milk and beat until combined.

 Just gorgeous Marisa!
-And a lovely flavor combination π
+And a lovely flavor combination 🙂

 Thank-you Sadie..they are almost too pretty to eat right!

 Such pretty cookies!
-Love the lemon-raspberry pairing. π
+Love the lemon-raspberry pairing. 🙂

 One of my favorite pairings, thanks Ronit!